Skip to content

 Summary

 There is a Mausoleum Guide in the entry room who can provide instruction and some protection within the Mausoleum for a price.
 Additionally, there is an Altar to Morgus, God of Death, that will provide several options for increasing the number of available bones.
-Most Mausoleum enemies are the same encountered in the Beginning Abyss, but are significantly stronger and all undead have an Insta-kill physical attack.
+Most Mausoleum enemies are the same as encountered in the Beginning Abyss, but are significantly stronger and all undead have an Insta-kill physical attack.
 Enemy level will also scale with you, which can make battles very challenging if you are below level 30.

 Mausoleum Overview

-- You must have 6 people in your party to enter.
+• You must have 6 people in your party to enter.
 They don't all have to be alive.

-- Enemies might drop chests that drop include Gold, Azure Ore, Minor potions, and Class-Specific Equipment Junk.
+• Enemies might drop chests that drop include Gold, Azure Ore, Minor potions, and Class-Specific Equipment Junk.
 Loot is generally poor and the Mausoleum is not recommended for loot farming.

 Crucible Mausoleum